sushiselite/sushiselite/README.md

 - 🔭 I’m currently working on **data science projects and a startup**

-- 🌱 I’m currently learning **how to automate data cleaning and preprocessing algorithms**
+- 🌱 I’m currently learning **more about stocks and how to automate data cleaning and preprocessing algorithms**

 - 👯 I’m looking to collaborate on **UX and Risk Modelling**